bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     ![](../images/queryopt/f2-1.png)

     The Clustered Index Scan iterates the table.
 We have a Clustered Index automatically created for the primary key, which has the records sorted by ID.
 By iterating through this index, all records are visited.
-This is almost identical to a Table Scan though, not efficient.
+This is almost identical to a Table Scan, though, not efficient.
 However, this is what we asked for here.

     **b)**

     ![](../images/queryopt/f2-2.png)

     A Clustered Index Seek is enough.
 Since the filter criteria is for the ID, for which there is an index available, the matching record can be found quickly.
-This is an efficient plan, the Clustered Index is used for the exact purpose we created it for.
+This is an efficient plan; the Clustered Index is used for the exact purpose we created it for.

     **c)**